ukncsc/zero-trust-architecture/03-Know-the-health-of-your-users-devices-and-services.md

-# 3. Know the health of your users, devices and services
+# 3. Assess your user's behaviour, devices and services health

 You should monitor health signals from your users and devices (including IoT) continuously, to evaluate confidence in their trustworthiness.
 For example, you may want to know where your users are trying to access services from and have confidence in the health of your devices.

-### Device health
+## Device health

 You need to have confidence that the devices accessing your services and data are healthy.
 The health of these devices represents some of the most important signals used to control access to your data and services.
 Device health consists of compliance with device configuration policies and device state.